TrevorSeitz/Auth0-Project/README.md

 ## Setup
-To run this project, download or clone this repo and run it in Python3.
+To run this project, download or clone this repo and run it in the terminal (or Shell) at the 01-Login/ level of the directory it is in.  run it by typing:  python3 server.py.
-/usr/local/bin/python3 (or where ever Python3 is stored) **repo location**/Auth0-Project/01-Login/server.py.

 * The credentials examples are in the .env.example file.
 You should add your credentials to the file or request the test client information, and then save the file as simply .env.